In the Beginning – Our Father Spoke!

-There has always been, and continues to be, faithful Christians who believe that God’s word is not a Person in addition to the Father, but rather the Father’s own spoken word by which he created all things in the beginning.
+There have always been, and continue to be, faithful Christians who believe that God’s word is not a Person in addition to the Father, but rather the Father’s own spoken word by which he created all things in the beginning.
 We are among those people.
 So was the apostle Peter who wrote:

 I have treasured the words of his mouth more than my necessary food. — Job 23:12

 God’s word is the word of our Creator.
 It is the standard by which the words of all others must be measured.
 If we cannot trust the One who made us, all is lost!
 Why then would we imagine that we could trust anyone or anything else?
 His word is a connection to the very meaning of our human existence.

 To the people of the Bible, God’s word is the definition of truth.
 King David prayed, “And now, O Lord YHWH, you are God, and your words are truth” (2 Sam.
 7:28).
 Jesus gives that same definition of truth in the New Testament, “Father … Sanctify them by the truth; your word is truth” (John 17:17).

 The one true God extends himself to creation by his spirit and shares his thoughts with us by his words.
 We as human beings come to know one another by our words.
 So it is that we can know God by his words.
 They are light to our minds.
 The psalmist writes, “The unfolding of your words gives light; it gives understanding to the simple” (Ps.
 119:130).